 What is a qualified domestic relations order (QDRO)?

-A qualified domestic relations order (QDRO) is a court-approved domestic relations order (DRO) that has been subsequently qualified by the Plan Administrator.
-Although the DRO is court-approved, under federal law (Internal Revenue Code regulations) the Plan Administrator has the final authority to qualify a DRO, or to deny it if it: (a) fails to meet the federal requirements; or (b) provides for benefits not otherwise available under the Plan.
+A qualified domestic relations order (QDRO) is a court-approved domestic relations order (DRO) that has been subsequently qualified by NHRS.
+Although the DRO is court-approved, NHRS has the final authority to qualify a DRO, or to deny it if it: (a) fails to meet the requirements for a QDRO; or (b) provides for benefits not otherwise available under the Plan.

 Will I be notified if a court-approved DRO is received?